-Fund may enter into, among other things, interest rate swaps (where the parties exchange a floating rate for a fixed rate),37 asset swaps (e.g., where parties combine the purchase or sale of a bond with an interest rate swap), total return swaps, and credit default swaps.
+According to the Registration Statement, the Funds may hold swap agreements.
+44 Swap agreements can take many different forms and are known by a variety of names, including interest rate swaps (where the parties exchange a floating rate for a fixed rate), asset swaps (e.g., where parties combine the purchase or sale of a bond with an interest rate swap), total return swaps, and credit default swaps.

 According to the Registration Statement, a total return swap is a contract whereby one party agrees to make a series of payments to another party based on the change in the market value of the assets underlying such contract (which can include a security or other instrument, commodity, index or baskets thereof) during the specified period.
-In exchange, the other party to the contract agrees to make a series of payments calculated by reference to an interest rate and/or some other agreedupon amount (including the change in market value of other underlying assets).
-In total return swaps, the underlying asset, referred to as the reference asset, is usually a benchmark (e.g., Barclays CMBS Index), asset class or designated security.
-The Fund may use total return swaps to gain exposure to an asset without owning it or taking physical custody of it.
+In exchange, the other party to the contract agrees to make a series of payments calculated by reference to an interest rate and/or some other agreed-upon amount (including the change in market value of other underlying assets).
+A Fund may use total return swaps to gain exposure to an asset without owning it or taking physical custody of it.